krypted/jamf_salesforcecases/README.md

 The following are instructions for installing the integration package.
 The integration is delivered as a managed package.

-# Install and Configure package
+# Install And Configure The Package In Your Salesforce Instance

 Please follow below steps to install and configure package: